Singularities in positive characteristic, stratification and simplification of the singular locus: Abstract

 \section{Abstract}

-We introduce an upper semi-continuous function that stratifies the highest multiplicity locus of a hypersurface in arbitrary characteristic.
-The blow-up along the maximum stratum defined by this function leads to a form of simplification of the singularities, also known as a reduction to the monomial case.
+We introduce an upper semi-continuous function that stratifies the highest multiplicity locus of a hypersurface in arbitrary characteristic (over a perfect field).
+The blow-up along the maximum stratum defined by this function leads to a form of simplification of the singularities, known as the reduction to the monomial case.